Informatievlaanderen/road-registry/README.md

 `docker-compose up --build import-legacy`

+To test whether the editor projection host works you can type

+`docker-compose up --build editor-projection-host`

-To test whether the backoffice projection host works you can type
+To test whether the product projection host works you can type

-`docker-compose up --build backoffice-projection-host`
+`docker-compose up --build product-projection-host`

 To test whether the backoffice event host works you can type